rakshit234/LiveWebsite/README.md

 * [Click here to register for hacktoberfest2020.](https://hacktoberfest.digitalocean.com/)

 Add Your Contribution's to this repository by doing following operations:
-- I have added the image of t-shirt in the repo, you can add it anywhere it looks good.
+- I have added the image of t-shirt in the repo, you can add it anywhere,it looks good.
 - Also you can make this webpage mobile browser compatible and tablet compatible.
 - Add image in title bar of hacktoberfest logo.
 - Add Transition through CSS to make it look great.